Tons of perks come along with working remotely. One of the biggest has to be the freedom and flexibility to work whenever and from wherever you want.

 Is Co-working Right for You?

-As you already know, deciding whether or not a co-working space is the right fit for you is a personal decision—there’s no black and white answer or tried and true formula that will tell you exactly what to do.
+Whether a co-working space is the right fit for you is a personal decision.
+There’s no black and white answer or tried and true formula that will tell you exactly what to do.

 However, there are a few questions you can ask yourself to help you land on a conclusion that suits you best.